sepandhaghighi/pyrgg/README.md

 You can fork the repository, improve or fix some part of it and then send the pull requests back if you want to see them here.
 I really appreciate that. ❤️

 Remember to write a few tests for your code before sending pull requests.

+## Similar Works
+- [Random Modular Network Generator](https://github.com/prathasah/random-modular-network-generator) Generates random graphs with tunable strength of community structure
+- [randomGraph](https://github.com/sdghafouri/randomGraph) very simple random graph generator in matlab
+- [Graph1](https://github.com/Saptaparni/Graph1) Random Graph Generator with Max capacity paths (C++)

 ## Citing